faboo/restsh/Readme.md

 ```

 Arguments passed to the script on the command line are stored as an array of strings in the `args` top-level variable.

+# Copyright

+REST Shell is copyright 2024 Raymond W. Wallace III

+You may copy or modify it under the terms of the [GNU Public License version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).